 B.A., Oberlin College; M.A., University of Connecticut (Storrs); Ed.D., Harvard University

-Adjunct Associate Professor of Women’s and Gender Studies
+Nancy MarshallSenior Research Scientist, Wellesley Centers for Women; Adjunct Associate Professor Emerita of Women’s and Gender Studies

-Studies women and employment, with a focus on working conditions and health and on work-family systems, and studies of child care policy and early care and education.
+Studies women and employment, with a focus on working conditions and health and on work-family systems, as well as child care policy and early care and education.

 Dr. Marshall’s research has been supported by the National Institute of Child Health and Human Development, the Administration for Children, Youth and Families, and the National Institute on Aging, as well as state government, private foundations and non-profit organizations.
 She is co-editor of Working Families: the Transformation of the American Home, and author of numerous peer-reviewed journal articles and book chapters, including “Health and Illness Issues Facing an Aging Workforce in the New Millennium,” in Sociological Spectrum; “The Quality of Early Child Care and Children’s Development,” in Current Directions in Psychological Science; and “Gender Equity in Early Childhood Education,” in NAEYC’s A World of Difference: Readings on Teaching Young Children in a Diverse Society.

-Dr. Marshall’s reports on early care and education in Massachusetts, including "Preparing the Early Care and Education Workforce: The Capacity of Massachusetts’ Institutions of Higher Education," "The Cost and Quality of Full-Day Year-Round Early Care and Education in Massachusetts: Infant and Toddler Classrooms," and other Cost/Quality reports, are available from the Wellesley Centers for Women.
+Dr. Marshall’s reports on early care and education in Massachusetts, including "Preparing the Early Care and Education Workforce: The Capacity of Massachusetts’ Institutions of Higher Education," "The Cost and Quality of Full-Day Year-Round Early Care and Education in Massachusetts: Infant and Toddler Classrooms," and other Cost/Quality reports, are available from the Work, Families and Children website.